AvaPL/avapl.github.io/_posts/2025-03-31-why-you-dont-need-refined-types-in-production.md

 > alternatives.
 {: .prompt-info }

 At runtime, refined types feel like glorified constructors.
-They don’t offer any extra operations you can perform on the data — they just validate the input when an instance is created.
-And once the object exists, you're on your own.
-You still have to implement the logic that actually *uses* the data, assuming it’s valid.
-And you still have to write tests for that logic — because as shown in the `secondInitial` example, refined types won't stop you from introducing bugs.
+They don’t offer any extra operations we can perform on the data — they just validate the input when an instance is created.
+And once the object exists, we're on our own.
+We still have to implement the logic that actually *uses* the data, assuming it’s valid.
+And we still have to write tests for that logic — because as shown in the `secondInitial` example, refined types won't stop us from introducing bugs.

 This is also where we start to see some limitations.
-With `ClassicUser`, you can throw any exception type, with a clear and specific message.
-For instance, you might throw custom `EmptyStringError` or a `StringTooShortError`.
+With `ClassicUser`, we can throw any exception type, with a clear and specific message.
+For instance, we might throw custom `EmptyStringError` or a `StringTooShortError`.
 With refined types?
-You're stuck with a generic `IllegalArgumentException` and predefined message.
-Of course, you can try to catch it and map it to your own exception, but that’s just more boilerplate, which is exactly what we’re trying to avoid.
+We're stuck with a generic `IllegalArgumentException` and predefined message.
+Of course, we can try to catch it and map it to our own exception, but that’s just more boilerplate, which is exactly what we’re trying to avoid.

 ### Fields depending on other fields